New Features in 25R2 Limited Releases

 Description

 In 25R1, we released updates to the Move Subject function, including stamping the origin site on Events and Protocol Deviations to support site payments handled in Clinical Operations Vaults.
-In 25R2, we will no longer include the ‘origin_site_for_ctms_v’ value in the Event or Protocol Deviation audit trail UI, Detail PDF, or Audit Trail Export output, as the displayed ID value provides no value to the end user.
-The action of moving the subject to a new site remains in the audit trail.
+In 25R2, we will no longer display the entry for the Origin Site for CTMS value in the Event or Protocol Deviation audit trail UI, Detail PDF, or Audit Trail Export output, as the displayed ID value provides no value to the end user.
+The removed audit trail entry was in the following format: “Origin Site for CTMS” set to “[origin site ID number]” The audit trail entry for the action of moving the subject to a new site remains in the audit trail.

 Enablement & Configuration